Australia’s Submarine Program in the Dock

 Some of these questions are already being raised, by politicians, by media editorials, and now by the government’s own Coles Review.
 Unless these readiness and technical issues can be turned around, Australia’s governments, of whatever party, should expect more questions – and very possibly, fewer submarines in both their present and their future.

 Is the Collins fleet unsalvageable?
 Submarine rescue vessels.

 Nov 29/12: Submarine rescue.
 The Dutch firm Damen touts the Royal Australian Navy’s Nov 16/12 order for a Rescue Gear Ship 9316, which will be used to support the country’s submarine fleet.
-The RGS 9316 will actually will be built at a Damen shipyard in Vietnam, and is due to be delivered in 2016.
+The RGS 9316 will actually be built at a Damen shipyard in Vietnam, and is due to be delivered in 2016.
 It will be similar to their SD Victoria, built for Serco UK to support Britain’s Royal Navy.